bithollow/bithollow.org/_posts/2015-06-21-clang-clang-in-the-field.md

 Today I wanna go to the field!

 It's been a while since in the garage, I guess just guess, the prototype is mature enough to go out.
 However in a city like Shanghai, a flying ground for such a dangerous act is rare, there's not much of a choice.
-Luckily, there is a building area near my residence, their constructing is not on going recently.
+Luckily, there is a constructing ground near my residence, their constructing is not on going recently.
 Sneak in...

 Hey!
 Go, never turn around!
 What?
 Really?!